IzKuip/handy-bash-scripts/readme.md

 wget -qO - https://cutt.ly/AEoGNbu | sudo bash
 ```

-NOTE: You need root permissions to use this script, it will display an error if not run using `sudo`.

 ## `afetch` install script
 This script is designed to make it easy to install `afetch` onto your linux installation.